-CYFD will develop a plan to increase recruitment and retention of Native Resource Families.
+FSA RequirementCYFD will develop a plan to increase recruitment and retention of Native Resource Families.
 The plan will include identifying relatives of Native Children, as required by ICWA or the New Mexico Tribe or Pueblo's preferred placement priorities, as well as identifying other potential Native Resource Families.
 The plan will include identification of additional supports needed for Native Resource Families, including supports and services that are culturally responsive and are not the same as those provided to non-Native parents, as well as providing assistance for families to navigate Resource Family licensing requirements.
-One methodology for identifying additional needed supports will be surveying former Native Resource Families to determine why they have stopped serving as a Resource Family and surveying potential Native Resource Families that did not complete the process to determine why they chose not to become a Resource Family.
+One methodology for identifying additional needed supports will be surveying former Native Resource Family and surveying potential Native Resource Families that did not complete the process to determine why they chose not to become a Resource Family.
 (Due June 1, 2021)